stark-ydq/awesome-ai-4/README.md

 ### ChatGPT

 - [**Awesome ChatGPT Prompts**](https://github.com/f/awesome-chatgpt-prompts): In this repository, you will find a variety of prompts that can be used with ChatGPT.
 We encourage you to add your own prompts to the list, and to use ChatGPT to generate new prompts as well.

+### Prompt Engineering

+- [**Brex's Prompt Engineering Guide**](https://github.com/brexhq/prompt-engineering?tab=readme-ov-file#embedding-data): This guide was created by Brex for internal purposes.
+It's based on lessons learned from researching and creating Large Language Model (LLM) prompts for production use cases.
+It covers the history around LLMs as well as strategies, guidelines, and safety recommendations for working with and building programmatic systems on top of large language models, like OpenAI's GPT-4.
+The examples in this document were generated with a non-deterministic language model and the same examples may give you different results.
+This is a living document.
+The state-of-the-art best practices and strategies around LLMs are evolving rapidly every day.
+Discussion and suggestions for improvements are encouraged.

 ## Models